PrajnaAvidya/prompt-shaper/README.md

 - Function - Does "something" and the result is rendered on page, or assigned to a variable.

 ## Templates, Slots, Variables
-A template is a file or string that gets loaded into a variable by the PromptShape parser and is then rendered.
+A template is a file or string that gets loaded into a variable by the PromptShaper parser and is then rendered.

 Templates can contain one or more inline variable definitions.
 They are defined using single brackets can be single line or multi line using tags.
 ```